Montgomery Place, Saskatoon: Education

-Shopping
+Commercial area

-The Confederation Suburban Center is the closest large retail center and contains 400 operating businesses which is 8% of Saskatoon's retail sector.
-The Blairmore suburban Center is under development.
+The Confederation Urban Centre is the closest large retail center and contains 400 operating businesses which is 8% of Saskatoon's retail sector.
+The Blairmore Urban Centre is under development.
 Montgomery residents can directly access the former via Circle Drive and the latter via 11th Street and the realigned Highway 7.

-In addition Montgomery Place is home to Greg's Grocery Plus, a local bakery and convenience store.
-The neighbourhood was once home to the Montgomery Grocery, at the corner of Dundonald Ave. and 11th Street; the building was demolished as the intersection prepared for construction of the southwest leg of Circle Drive.

-Community Events
+Community events

 The annual Montgomery Garage Sale occurs on the first Saturday in May.
 By all measures, this is the largest community garage sale in Saskatoon.
 Many community groups use the event as an opportunity to host fundraising barbecues and bake sales.
 Traffic within the neighbourhood is often abnormally congested during this event.

 In addition, Montgomery Place hosts its very own Remembrance Day ceremony each year in Montgomery Park.
 Given its unique history as a veteran's neighbourhood (as reflected by many of the street names), there is always overwhelming community support for the service.